hashicorp-community/tf-helper/README.md

 [infrastructure/env/prod]$ terraform push
 ```

-With `tfe-push-config` the `infrastructure` directory, which contains _all_ of
+With `tfe-push-config`, the `infrastructure` directory containing _all_ of the
-the configuration files, including the root module and other modules, would be
+configuration files, including the root module and other modules, would be
 specified.

 ```